Health, Disability, and Liability Insurance

 - You will need your Student ID.
 If you don't know your Student ID, it can be found on the MyVCOM portal or for new students, you will be given your Student ID at orientation.

 - From the Sydney App or Anthem website, you can review claims and plan information, search for providers in your area and downloading a copy of your ID card.

 Choosing Not to Participate Due to Medicaid Coverage

 If you are on Medicaid, you must complete the process to waive VCOM's health insurance by August 31.
 Click on the 'Waive Today' button on the website https://rcmdstudentbenefits.com/vcom/

 Failure to do so could result in you being ineligible and loss Medicaid coverage.

 Choosing Not to Participate Due to Other Reasons

 VCOM's health insurance plan is intended to provide all VCOM students with a strong benefit and assure coverage of all students.
-In most cases, if a student has another health insurance plan that plan can work with the VCOM plan to provide an additional level of coverage.
-However, if a student chooses not to enroll he/she should understand all conditions on the attached form and return the signed form to the financial aid director on your campus within two weeks of the enrollment period of July 1 (continuing students) or Orientation (new students.)
+In most cases, if a student has another health insurance plan, that plan can work with the VCOM plan to provide an additional level of coverage.
+However, if a student chooses not to enroll, he/she should understand all conditions provided on the waive coverage page when completing the waiver.

 Students currently enrolled as full-time students in good academic standing at VCOM and who are expected to graduate with the degree of Doctor of Osteopathic Medicine are covered by VCOM's liability insurance coverage on approved curriculum such as clinical rotations and required educational activities that are a part of the VCOM curriculum and as long as they are following the policies set forth by the institution.
 Students should not participate in patient care without supervision and should not perform procedures without direct observation.
 The coverage for students extends only to clinical situations where the care is performed as a part of the VCOM clinical program and when under the supervision of faculty.